Where is Golgotha? Where did Jesus die? Church of Holy Sepulchre vs. the Garden Tomb

 - The local tradition of the community would have been scrutinized carefully when Constantine set out to build his church in 326 AD, because the chosen site was inconvenient and expensive.
 Substantial buildings had to be torn down, most notably the temple built over the site by Hadrian.
 Just to the south was a spot that would have been otherwise perfect - the open space of Hadrian's forum.

 - The eyewitness historian Eusebius claimed that in the course of the excavations, the original memorial was discovered.
-However, he also claimed that all three crosses (those of Jesus and the two thieves) were found at the site, which seems less likely.

 Based on the above factors, the Oxford Archaeological Guide to the Holy Land concludes: